dylandorsey/simplePersistentData_WidgetCounter/readMe.md

 The widget count is persisted by leveraging client local storage.

 ##Future vision
-This is the beginning of a simple ordering system for a static HTML website.
+This is the beginning of a simple ordering system for a client that uses a static HTML website.

 Counts of various widgets will be updating based upon click events.